Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Baños de la Encina

-We cross to Andalusian lands and arrive at Baños de la Encina, dominated by its imposing 10th century caliphal castle.
-Its cobblestone streets, churches and the Rumblar reservoir make it a place where the Arab legacy joins the beauty of the landscape.
+Baños de la Encina, dominated by its imposing 10th-century Caliphate castle.
+Its cobblestone streets, churches, and the Rumblar Reservoir make it a place where Arab heritage blends with the beauty of the landscape.

-Our route continues in Segura de la Sierra, between mountains and legends.
-Its Almohad castle, its medieval streets and its natural viewpoints offer a magical experience between history, nature and the heritage of the Order of Santiago.
+Segura de la Sierra, nestled among mountains and legends.
+Its Almohad castle, medieval alleyways, and natural viewpoints offer a magical experience that blends history, nature, and the legacy of the Order of Santiago.

-Be prepared to let yourself be carried away by legendary castles, squares with centuries of history and villages where you can still breathe the encounter between cultures.
-The Route of the Peoples of the Kingdom and the Caliphate is not just a tour, it is a way to travel slower, deeper and with all your senses.
+Get ready to be swept away by legendary castles, squares steeped in centuries of history, and villages where the meeting of cultures still lives on.
+The Route of the Villages of the Kingdom and the Caliphate isn’t just a tour; it’s a way to travel more slowly, more deeply, and with all your senses.

-The Route of the Villages of the Kingdom and the Caliphate can be enjoyed at any time of the year.
-Its villages combine history, architecture and unique landscapes that enchant in every season, from the fields of La Mancha to the Andalusian mountains.
+The Route of the Villages of the Kingdom and the Caliphate can be enjoyed any time of year.
+Its villages combine history, architecture, and unique landscapes that enchant in every season, from the fields of La Mancha to the mountains of Andalusia.

 ROUTE